Idiopathic Hypersomnia

 Who does IH affect?

 The pathogenesis of IH is unknown.
-An autosomal dominant mode of inheritance has been considered by researchers because around 50% of people with IH have at least one family member who also has symptoms.
+Researchers have considered an autosomal dominant mode of inheritance because around 50% of people with IH have at least one family member who also has symptoms.
 It appears IH may be more common in females.
-The prevalence of IH is thought to be 0.005%–0.3% but, due to lack of epidemiological studies, biological markers and misdiagnosis of the disease, the real prevalence is unclear.

-More information can be found at Hypersomnolence Australia
+More information can be found at Hypersomnolence Australia.

 Click here for information on the worldwide Idiopathic Hypersomnia Awareness Week® and for awareness posters you can share on social media.